freevryheid/fwalk/README.md

 fpm test
 ```

 given the need to clone recursively, still investigating how to add this as a dependency within fpm.toml.
+I've submitted a PR to address this :https://github.com/fortran-lang/fpm/pull/816